dzjones/questlang/report.md

 Snippet from our parser, from `parser.mly`:
 ```
+/* Like the worldExprs nonterminal, allows concatenation of quest actions into a list */
 questExprs:
     | quest questExprs { $1::$2 }
     | quest { [$1] }

+/* Atomic quest actions
+    Note that they can take both literals and variables
+    both have differing implications for the AST, so we handle them all here */
 quest:
     | TknGoto TknLiteral { ActionExp (Goto, (LocationExp (LocationLiteral $2))) }
     | TknGet TknLiteral { ActionExp (Get, (ItemExp $2)) }
     | TknKill TknLiteral { ActionExp (Kill, (CharExp (NPCLiteral $2))) }
     | TknRequire TknLiteral { ActionExp (Require, (ItemExp $2)) }
+    | TknRequire TknLBrac conditionExp TknRBrac { ActionExp (Require, CondExp $3) }
     | TknUse TknLiteral { ActionExp (Use, (ItemExp $2)) }
     | TknGoto TknVar { ActionExp (Goto, (VarExp $2)) }
     | TknGet TknVar { ActionExp (Get, (VarExp $2)) }